Skip to main content

 Author status

 The University is able to fund Article Processing Charge (APC) costs for Brunel staff corresponding authors with research responsibility, who are employed by the University at the time of submission.
-Authors need to demonstrate that that they meet eligibility requirements and that APC funding as well as funds for any supplementary charges levied by a journal, are available for the selected publishing venue before submitting a manuscript to a publisher.
+Authors need to demonstrate that that they meet eligibility requirements and must first receive confirmation from Open Access that APC funding can be made available before submitting a manuscript to a publisher.

 There is normally only one corresponding author, who is normally the lead or first author, according to the standard disciplinary practice.
 Where the corresponding author is based elsewhere, their institution or organisation is expected to meet the APC costs.
 If an article identifies multiple corresponding authors, for eligibility purposes, it is the submitting author's institution that is expected to meet any publishing costs.